 Number and list of published decisions in the recent years or in 2019-2021

 Austria: Provisional procedure codes for new diagnostic or therapeutic methods (NUB);

-France: Hospital Program of Clinical Research (PHRC), Health Economic Research Program (PRME), Innovation Package (forfait innovation) and List of biological and anatomocytopathology innovative acts outside the nomenclature (RIHN), Article 51 of the Social Security Law; Provisional Registration of Medical Procedures (Prise en Charge Provisoire); Transitional Coverage of Medical Devices (Prise en Charge Transitoire);
+France: Health Economic Research Program (PRME), Innovation Package (forfait innovation); List of biological and anatomocytopathology innovative acts outside the nomenclature (RIHN), Article 51 of the Social Security Law; Provisional Registration of Medical Procedures (Prise en Charge Provisoire); Transitional Coverage of Medical Devices (Prise en Charge Transitoire);

-Germany: New diagnostic or therapeutic methods (Neue Untersuchungs- und Behandlungsmethoden, NUB) and Government-co-sponsored studies according to the §137e of the German Social Code Book V, G-BA Innovation Fund; Provisional listing of Digital Health Applications (DiGA)
+Germany: New diagnostic or therapeutic methods (Neue Untersuchungs- und Behandlungsmethoden, NUB); Government-co-sponsored studies according to the §137e of the German Social Code Book V, G-BA Innovation Fund; Provisional listing of Digital Health Applications (DiGA)

 Netherlands: Small-scale experiments for the introduction of innovations (Innovatie voor kleinschalige experimenten), subsidy scheme for promising care;

 Switzerland: Provisional reimbursement of medical procedures, IVD tests and medical aids (Leistungen in Evaluation).